Slumping oil prices rein in stock indexes

 NEW YORK (AP) — The price of oil slumped to its lowest level of the year on Tuesday and helped to restrain U.S. stock indexes, which set records a day earlier.

-KEEPING SCORE: The Standard & Poor’s 500 index dipped 7 points, or 0.3 percent, to 2,446, as of 10 a.m.
-Eastern time.
-The Dow Jones industrial average lost 15 points, or 0.1 percent, to 21,514.
+KEEPING SCORE: The Standard & Poor’s 500 index dipped 8 points, or 0.3 percent, to 2,445, as of noon Eastern time.
+The Dow Jones industrial average lost 8 points, or less than 0.1 percent, to 21,521.
 Both the S&P 500 and Dow set records on Monday thanks to big gains from technology stocks.

 Most Read Stories